-The Medical Officer is responsible for keeping a record of all first-aid related incidents that occur within the school.
+The Medical Officer (also our Officer Manager) is responsible for keeping a record of all first-aid related incidents that occur within the school.
 She keeps a central record of all first-aid treatment given by a first aider/appointed person.
 She is responsible for checking the first-aid containers are stocked and re-stocked as necessary.
 She is also responsible for ensuring the medical room is kept hygienically clean and has all the equipment and facilities required.